sumeetdas/fuml/README.md

     data: string
     ```

-* Escape single quotes and other special characters using `\`:
+* Escape double quotes and other special characters using `\`:
     ```fuml
-    'Hello, \'Peter\''
+    "Hello, \"Peter\""
     ```

-* Multi-line strings must be enclosed within `'''` (triple single quotes):
+* Multi-line strings must be enclosed within `"""` (triple double quotes):
     ```fuml
-    '''
+    """
     This is first sentence.
     This is second sentence.
-    '''
+    """
     ```
-    * Triple quotes `'''` must be in seperate lines.
+    * Triple quotes `"""` must be in seperate lines.
 So, following are invalid:
         ```fuml
-        ''' This is first sentence.
+        """ This is first sentence.
-        This is second sentence. '''
+        This is second sentence. """
         ```
-    * Triple single quotes are not allowed inside multi-line strings.
+    * Triple double quotes are not allowed inside multi-line strings.

-* If you have a long sentence that you want to split, you can use `'''` followed by `&'<join character>'`.
+* If you have a long sentence that you want to split, you can use `"""` followed by `&"<join character>"`.
 Example:
     ```fuml
-    '''&'+'
+    """&"+"
     For the binary formats, the representation is made unique by choosing the smallest representable exponent allowing the value to be represented exactly.
-    '''
+    """
     ```

     This will be equivalent to the following single-line string:
     ```fuml
-    'For the binary formats, the representation is made+unique by choosing the smallest representable exponent+allowing the value to be represented exactly.'
+    "For the binary formats, the representation is made+unique by choosing the smallest representable exponent+allowing the value to be represented exactly."
     ```

-    * If `join character` is a single quote `'`, escape it via `\`.
+    * If `join character` is a double quote `"`, escape it via `\`.

 ### List